 in establishing precisely

 This has lead to a second, albeit somewhat of a subordinate, method of determining the genesis of

-understanding regarding what subject matter he was painting when and where.
-It is known for example,
+regarding what subject matter he was painting when and where.
+It is known for example, that although

 It is helpful to know as well that as Alten progressed through his more mature years, he began applying